 Not only is that irresponsible, it is also not acting with a fiduciary duty.

 A Segregated Business Checking Account Makes the Difference

-“Instead of giving money directly to Clay Lacy Aviation, our clients fund an interest-bearing checking account at an FDIC-insured institution,” Murphy says.
+“Instead of giving money directly to Clay Lacy Aviation, our clients fund an interest-bearing checking account at an FDIC-insured institution,” Scheff says.
 “No capital exists with us.”

-Beyond earning an interest of 1-2% annually, our aircraft management clients enjoy a host of other benefits.
+Beyond earning an interest of 1-2% annually, and the option to FDIC insure accounts funded over $250,000, our aircraft management clients enjoy a host of other benefits.

-Access: Owners have 24/7 access to their segregated business checking account because it’s their account – not ours.
+Visibility: Owners have 24/7 visibility into the activity on their segregated business checking account because it’s their account – not ours.